TUDelft-PRIME-Books/Linear-Algebra/Chapter7/OrthoComp.md

 (Sec:OrthoComp)=
 # Orthogonal complements

 In this section, we will introduce the orthogonal complement of a subspace.
-This concept will help us compute orthogonal projections easily.
+This concept will help us define orthogonal projections easily.

 :::{prf:definition}